 Your budget is also something that needs to be carefully managed throughout the build.
 Cost overruns are all too common, with most projects suffering from some unexpected expenses and delays.
 And there are always horror stories about people running out of money before finishing their build.

 With all of this in mind, it is reasonable to wonder what you should expect when it comes to building costs.
 However, this is not a straightforward question with a simple answer.
-Here we look at the factors that impact the cost of your build and how you can keep the price down.
+Here we look at the factors that impact the cost of your knockdown and build and how you can keep the price down.

 The average cost of building a house